 Dividends are payable at the discretion of the Board.
-The total amount of Class "A" preference shares purchased or redeemed by the Credit Union in a fiscal year shall not exceed 10% of the amount of Class "A" preference shares issued and outstanding at the last fiscal year-end of the Credit Union if the Credit Union's equity is, or by such purchase or redemption would be, less than the level of capital as prescribed by the Act.
-Class "A" preference shares are redeemable at the discretion of the Board.
+The total amount of Class "A" preferred shares purchased or redeemed by the Credit Union in a fiscal year shall not exceed 10% of the amount of Class "A" preferred shares issued and outstanding at the last fiscal year-end of the Credit Union if the Credit Union's equity is, or by such purchase or redemption would be, less than the level of capital as prescribed by the Act.
+Class "A" preferred shares are redeemable at the discretion of the Board.

-The Board of Directors have declared and paid dividends on Class "A" preference shares of \$35,520 (2022 - \$37,000) which has been presented as a reduction of net income.
-Tax savings of \$9,950 (2022 - \$9,250) have been applied to reduce current income tax expense on the consolidated income statement and other comprehensive income.
+The Board of Directors have declared and paid dividends on Class "A" preferred shares of \$26,340 (2023 - \$35,520) which has been presented as a reduction of net income.
+Tax savings of \$6,500 (2023 - \$9,950) have been applied to reduce current income tax expense on the consolidated income statement and other comprehensive income.